Thin Yarn Crochet Projects: What You Can Make

 Choosing the Right Hook and Gauge

-Crochet Stitches for Thin Yarn
+Crochet Stitches That Work Well with Thin Yarn

 A thin yarn paired with the filet crochet technique is perfect for summer tops like the Zig Zag Zummer top that is being made here.